edbook/Template/README.md

 Many extensions have been written to add features and modifications to sphinx projects.
 Several extensions come bundled with sphinx: http://sphinx-doc.org/extensions.html

-Three custom extensions come with this framework (ggbextension to embed geogebra applets, toggleblock-extension for toggleable text sections and sagecell-extension to embed sage cells.
-See README files in the extension folders.)
+For the custom extensions see README in each folder.